asogaard/rootplotting/README.md

 This repository contains several small python files that will hopyfully make your ROOT-plotting life a bit easier.
 In particular:

-* [ap.py](ap.py): Contains plotting classes, most notably the `canvas` class that allows you to create ROOT plots using an interface similar to that of the popular python library matplotlib:
+* [ap](ap): Contains plotting classes, in particular the `pad`, `canvas`, and `overlay` classes that allow you to create ROOT plots using an interface similar to that of the popular python library matplotlib:
 ```
 import ROOT
 from rootplotting import ap